Above: Pesto Princess is one of the current recipients of the CDI Growth Fund (http://pesto.co.za/)

 Each applicant must demonstrate their year on year growth and/or the potential for sufficient growth and must be tax compliant.
 Applicants also need to match 20% of the grant contribution of the Fund through a cash contribution to achieve agreed objectives.
 Importantly, the business must be able to create new jobs.

 SMEs that meet the criteria for funding, can apply online, and are taken through a diligent process of selection and support, whereby successful applicants contract for a three-year intervention and disbursement plan, performance managed by quarterly reporting, oversight and inspection, bespoke mentorship, and business development support.
+They will also have access to CDI’s R3m working capital facility at reduced interest rates.

 According to Ryan Rode, project coordinator for CDI Capital, the Fund is ahead of its key deliverable, namely, the creation of permanent jobs through participating SMEs.